 CHICAGO -- The Baseball Hall of Fame is full of all-time great Cubs.
-When Lee Smith gained entry last year, he joined an impressive class that includes the likes of Ernie Banks, Billy Williams, Ron Santo, Ryne Sandberg and Fergie Jenkins.
+When Lee Smith gained entry most recently, he joined an impressive class that includes the likes of Ernie Banks, Billy Williams, Ron Santo, Ryne Sandberg and Fergie Jenkins.

 The list goes on, but could it have been even longer by now?

 MLB.com is taking a club-by-club look at the best players who are currently not in the Hall of Fame.
 For this exercise, we focused only on retired players who are eligible but have not yet been voted in, or were eligible and did not stay on the ballot.

 Here are five of the best players in Cubs history who do not have a plaque in the hallowed halls in Cooperstown:

 1. Sammy Sosa, 1992-2004 with Cubs

 Key fact: Only player in MLB history to hit 60-plus homers in three seasons.